-We will share your personal information with other entities in our group as part of our policy.
+We will share your personal information with other entities in our group as part of our [DE-SCRIBE OTHER KNOWN ACTIVITIES].

 What about other third parties?

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
 In this situation we will, as far as possible, share anonymised data with the other parties before the transaction completes.
 Once the transaction is completed, we will share your personal data with the other parties, if and to the extent required, under the terms of the transaction.